-- 1. Station brand name or station call letters; - 2.
-Station Pl code (FM stations only); - 3.
-Station program type ("PTY") identification ("Rock," "Country," "Sports," "Pop," etc.); - 4.
-Title of song playing or talk program airing; - 5.
-Name of artist performing or talk program host or guest; - 6.
-Album, commercial art or station logos (when available, for hybrid radios and AM and FM HD Radio signals); and - 7.
-Data for the RT field.
+- 1. Station brand name or station call letters - 2.
+Station PI code (FM stations only) - 3.
+Station program type (PTY) identification ("Rock," "Country," "Sports," "Pop," etc.) - 4.
+Title of song playing or talk program airing - 5.
+Name of artist performing or talk program host or guest - 6.
+Album, commercial art or station logos, when available, for hybrid radios and AM and FM HD Radio signals

+7. Data for the RT field

 Typically, items 1 through 3 are accomplished by a one-time setup which occurs when the RDS encoder or HD Radio transmitters are initially deployed.
 For some stations, the program type may change according to daypart and in those instances this information would be expected to change accordingly.
+Note that the National Radio Systems Committee (NRSC) curates PI codes for all full-service and translator FM stations, see picodes.nrscstandards.org.